kwccoin/Ethminer-for-macOS/README.md

   - This will also install all the homebrew dependencies that you'll need.
   - **WARNING: THERE ARE ISSUES WITH CUDAMINER.
 PLEASE USE `-DBUNDLE=miner` FOR NOW.**
 ```
-cmake -DBUNDLE=cudaminer .. // RUN THIS IF YOU HAVE AN NVIDIA CARD AND WANT PROPRIETARY DRIVERS
+cmake -DBUNDLE=cudaminer .. // RUN THIS IF YOU HAVE AN NVIDIA CARD AND WANT PROPRIETARY DRIVERS.
 cmake -DBUNDLE=miner .. // RUN THIS IF YOU HAVE ANY CARD (INCL.
 NVIDIA) AND WANT THE OPEN SOURCE 'OpenCL' DRIVERS.
 ```